zhikangfan-jyd/toploansadviser/content/reviews/lendingtree.md

 LendingTree lenders offer loans starting at just one year all the way up to 180 months (15 years).
 The longer that you borrow the funds, though, the higher the APR you’ll pay.
 Because you borrow the money for the long-term, you’ll not only pay a higher interest rate, but more interest over the life of the loan.

-Don’t focus on the interest rate alone, but also on the total cost of interest over the life of the loan.
+Don’t focus on the interest rate alone, but also <a href="/personal-loan-calculator" target="_blank" rel="noopener noreferrer">on the total cost of interest over the life of the loan</a>.
 If you borrow money for as long as 12 years, for example, you’ll pay interest every month for 12 years – that interest can really add to the cost of what you borrowed.

 <div class="title-box"><img src="/data/images/r-7.webp" /><h2 class="title">Pros & Cons</h2></div>